 Applicants are placed into Cohorts of approximately 16 people to allow for an intimate and participatory guided experience.
 Using EPP’s Learning Management System (LMS), participants watch nine pre-recorded type-specific panels, which exemplify the beauty and diversity of our community.
 Type panels include a deep teaching and exploration on the nine specific Enneagram types as well as the three Centers of Intelligence.

-Please note: To experience deeper learning, participants are asked to attend the opening and closing sessions and complete watching the three pre-recorded type videos prior to the 2-hour cohort sessions.
+Please note: To experience deeper learning, participants are asked to attend ALL 8 live cohort sessions and complete pre-recorded teaching and type panel videos (via the LMS) prior to each session.

 What did you appreciate about the course?

 That it is teaching both the ‘what’ AND the ‘how’, in other words that it includes lots of embedded ‘loop input’ where we are learning not just about the Types, etc. but all kinds of subtle practical techniques that need to be deployed when working with people (in prison).
 I also love the clear dedication of everybody on board to the project; their level of self-awareness and the sheer diversity of all the participants.